Yelp/clusterman/docs/source/configuration.rst

 The ``resource-groups`` section provides information for loading resource groups in the pool manager.

 The ``scaling_limits`` section provides global pool-level limits on scaling that the autoscaler and other Clusterman commands should respect.
+The field ``min_node_scalein_uptime_seconds`` is an optional setting allowing to indicate a timespan in which freshly bootstrapped nodes are deprioritized in the selection for termination.

 The ``autoscale_signal`` section defines the autoscaling signal used by this pool.
 This section is optional.
 If it is not present, then the ``autoscale_signal`` from the service configuration will be used.